dmelo/g2m2-pages/blog/16/multi-catch-statement-is-not-supported-in--source-1_6.md

 /*
 Title: multi-catch statement is not supported in -source 1.6
-Descprition: This post shows how to solve the problem with java version support while using mvn
+Description: This post shows how to solve the problem with java version support while using mvn
 Date: 2016/03/30
 Tags: java,maven
 */